-With such key derivation, a gNB with knowledge of a $K{gNB}$ , shared with a UE, is unable to compute any previous $K{gNB}$ that has been used between the same UE and a previous gNB, therefore providing backward security.
-Similarly, a gNB with knowledge of a $K{gNB}$ , shared with a UE, is unable to predict any future $K{gNB}$ that will be used between the same UE and another gNB after n or more handovers (since NH parameters are only computable by the UE and the AMF).
+With such key derivation, a gNB with knowledge of a K{gNB} , shared with a UE, is unable to compute any previous K{gNB} that has been used between the same UE and a previous gNB, therefore providing backward security.
+Similarly, a gNB with knowledge of a K{gNB} , shared with a UE, is unable to predict any future K{gNB} that will be used between the same UE and another gNB after n or more handovers (since NH parameters are only computable by the UE and the AMF).

 The AS SMC procedure is for RRC and UP security algorithms negotiation and RRC security activation.
-When AS security context is to be established in the gNB, the AMF sends the UE 5G security capabilities to the gNB.
+When AS security context is to be established in the gNB, the AMF sends the complete UE 5G security capabilities to the gNB (i.e., all bits for every capability defined in TS 24.501 [28] and received in NAS signaling).
+At handover (or at UE Context retrieval), the complete UE 5G security capabilities are also sent by the source gNB to the target gNB (or by the last serving gNB to the receiving gNB respectively).
 The gNB chooses the ciphering algorithm which has the highest priority from its configured list and is also present in the UE 5G security capabilities.
 The gNB also chooses the integrity algorithm which has the highest priority from its configured list and is also present in the UE 5G security capabilities.
 The chosen algorithms are indicated to the UE in the AS SMC and this message is integrity protected.
 RRC downlink ciphering (encryption) at the gNB starts after sending the AS SMC message.
 RRC uplink deciphering (decryption) at the gNB starts after receiving and successful verification of the integrity protected AS security mode complete message from the UE.
 The UE verifies the validity of the AS SMC message from the gNB by verifying the integrity of the received message.
 RRC uplink ciphering (encryption) at the UE starts after sending the AS security mode complete message.
-RRC downlink deciphering (decryption) at the UE starts after receiving and successful verification of the AS SMC message.
+RRC downlink deciphering (decryption) at the UE shall start after receiving and successful verification of the AS SMC message.
 The RRC Connection Reconfiguration procedure used to add DRBs shall be performed only after RRC security has been activated as part of the AS SMC procedure.